 They take up more seats, require more server time, and eat more food.

 As the GOP moves to Repeal & Replace ObamaCare, a constant refrain is ‘everybody agrees that two popular parts of ObamaCare should be saved: insurability for pre-existing conditions and allowable coverage of ‘adult- children’ on their parents’ policies until they are 26”.

 I agree that there needs to be a way to cover pre-existing conditions, but … except for special needs situations, I respectfully disagree re: adult-children.

 First, the term “adult-children” gives me the creeps.
 But, that’s beside the point.

-I don’t care if insurance companies have to carry 26 year olds on their parents’ policies, but I don’t understand why you & I have to pay for it … not the adult-children’s parents.
+More on point, I don’t care if insurance companies have to carry 26 year olds on their parents’ policies, but I don’t understand why they should “fly free” and that you & I should have to pay for it … not the adult-children’s parents.

 Now, practically all employer-sponsored health insurance plans charge premiums in tiers: employee only, employee plus spouse, employee plus children, and employee plus spouse and children.
 Note: it doesn’t matter if the employee has 1 child or a dozen children … same premium.

 For example, the United Healthcare plan through Georgetown — which is probably pretty typical — charges:

 Let’s dive a little deeper into those numbers …

 Note that it costs $7,346 to tack a spouse (or equivalent) — presumably an adult — onto an employee’s policy.